sap-tutorials/Tutorials/tutorials/hana-dbx-connections/hana-dbx-connections.md

     > Subsequent tutorials assume the connected user is DBADMIN or SYSTEM.

-4. To see information about a database, right-click on a database and choose **Show Overview**.
+4. To see information about a database, right-click a database and choose **Show Overview**.
 This provides a quick overview of the database that you are connected to.

     ![database overview](overview.png)